-EDGY WOMEN and EDGY REDUX Edgy Women and Edgy Redux are a feminist experimental art events devised by Miriam Ginestier and produced by Studio 303.
-Commemorating International Women’s Day, Edgy Redux continues the Edgy Women Festival’s mission to explore the complexity of contemporary feminisms, through fun, experimental, and community-building artistic events.
-EDGY REDUX 2014 – [...]
+EDGY WOMEN and EDGY REDUX Edgy Women and Edgy Redux are feminist experimental art events devised by Miriam Ginestier and produced by Studio 303 that ran for 23 years from 1994 to 2016.
+Commemorating International Women’s Day, Edgy Redux continued the Edgy Women Festival’s mission to explore the complexity of contemporary feminisms through fun, experimental, […]

 Posted by Barbara Legault - 2012/04/14

 (Français) Edgy Women fait tout sauf nous enfermer.
 Edgy nous offre une occasion de faire éclater nos cadres et de se réfléchir autrement, dans la plus belle des diversités qui soit.
 Dois-je rappeler que c’est un festival d’art féministe?
 Et ça, votre article n’en parle pas.
 Shame.

 “Shame is a lie someone told you about yourself.”
 Getting to the bottom of this lie is at the crux of this year’s headlining bill Les Demimondes, whose Operation Snatch played at Studio 303 March 30 to April 1.
 Featuring a veteran Edgy troupe via Toronto consisting of syndicated Montreal Mirror sex columnist Alexandra Tigchelaar […]